natarajan1993/Kubernetes-Notes/Common Commands.md

 `kubectl version --output=yaml`
 `kubectl get nodes` - This should get the list of clusters on the device
 - `-o wide` gives a couple more columns but is still a single line of output
 • `-o yaml` takes things to the next level, returning a full copy of the Pod from the cluster store.
 `kubectl get pods`
 - `namespaces` - Used to describe [[Namespaces]]
 	- Aliased as `ns`
 	- `kubectl describe ns default`
 - `replicasets` or `rs` - Alias for [[ReplicaSet|ReplicaSets]]
-`kubectl describe`
+- `all --namespace <namespace>` get all objects inside the [[Namespaces|Namespace]] `kubectl describe`
 - `kubectl describe pods hello-pod`
 - `kubectl describe deploy <deployment_name>`